kelnishi/WACS/README.md

 **WACS** is a pure C# WebAssembly Interpreter for running WASM modules in .NET environments, including AOT environments like Unity's IL2CPP.
 The architecture is my literal interpretation of the WebAssembly spec, so it should be conceptually similar to the OCaml reference interpreter.
-I've commented the chapters and sections from the spec throughout the source code, so it should serve as a good reference for others.
+The chapters and sections from the spec are commented throughout the source code and should serve as a good reference for others.

 ![Wasm in Unity](UnityScreenshot.png)